-This stitch follows a pattern where a running stitch is done and the gaps between this running stitch is filled during a return journey of the needle and thread.
-This causes the stitch to bring out identical patterns on either sides of the cloth.
+This stitch follows a pattern where a running stitch is done and the gaps between this running stitch are filled during a return journey of the needle and thread.
+This causes the stitches to bring out identical patterns on either side of the cloth.

 Assissi embroidery originated from Italy at around 13th and 14th century.
-It is a combination of black work, or holbein stitch and cross stitch.
-Traditionally Assissi embroidery employed only holbein stitch, but later, it incorporated varities of cross stitches as well.
-Assissi embroidery is not confined to a single thread color but uses different threads.
+It is a combination of blackwork, or Holbein stitch and cross stitch.
+Traditionally Assisi embroidery employed only Holbein stitch, but later, it incorporated varieties of cross stitches as well.
+Assisi embroidery is not confined to a single thread color but uses different threads.

 |Fig 1: Lay a base of running stitch.|

 |Fig 2: Now, start a return journey with the same working thread.
 As, shown in this illustration, the return journey of running stitch will fill the gaps made during the first onward journey.